codingthefuturewithai/python-trainer/README.md

    ```
    python -m python_trainer.main
    ```

+   Note: The application uses the GPT-4 model.
+Ensure that your OpenAI account has access to GPT-4.

 6. Follow the prompts to input your information and generate a personalized Python training plan.